Azimuth1/SARCAT-legacy/README.md

 3. Move the compressed(.zip/.gz) SARCAT folder into your SARCAT home directory.
 4. Right-click the folder and select **Extract All**.
 (For Mac/Linux, just double click to extract)
-5. When prompted, choose your SARCAT home directory
+5. When prompted, choose your SARCAT home directory as the location to extract to.

 		/Users/{username}/sarcat